chaturvedisunidhi8/Learning-Log/LLM_and_Prompting_basics.md

 If there is a long paragraph, RNN forgets what was written at the beginning by the time it reaches the end.
 This issue is called the “Vanishing Gradient Problem.

+Phase 2: LSTM (Long Short-Term Memory)

+Concept:
+An upgraded version of RNN.
+“Gates” were added to help AI decide what information to remember and what to forget.

+Problem:
+It works sequentially (one word after another), so training is very slow.
+And it still struggles to handle very long sentences properly.